net2devcrypto/Easy-Flash-Loan-Arbitrage-Attack-Contract/README.md

     https://docs.aave.com/developers/deployed-contracts/v3-testnet-addresses

-5- Deploy the smart contract by providing the PoolAddressProvider address obtain on step 4.
+5- Deploy the smart contract by providing the PoolAddressProvider address obtained on step 4.

 6- Send some test USDC tokens obtained in step 1 to the smart contract deployed on step 5.